openstack/whereto/doc/source/user/index.rst

    redirect 301 /install/ /pike/install/
    redirect 301 /basic-install/ /pike/install/

+   # this is gone and never coming back, indicate that to the end users
+   redirect 410 /nova/latest/man/nova-cert.html

 The test data file should include one test per line, including 3
-parts: the input path, the expected HTTP response code, and the expected output path.
+parts: the input path, the expected HTTP response code, and the (optional) expected output path.
 For example:

 .. code-block:: text